UjjwalKandel2000/challenge-card-game-Ujjwal-Kandel/README.md

 # challenge-card-game-Ujjwal-Kandel

 # Description
 This project is a part of the [Becode.org AI Bootcamp](https://becode.org/learn/ai-bootcamp/) program.
-The task is to build a basis for a card game by using OOP in Python.
+The challange is to build a basis for a card game by using OOP in Python.

 Untill now I have implemented:
 - A deck of cards is created .
 - Cards are shuffled and distributed among  players.
+- A running streamlit web app

 # Objectives